Why Does A Student Need Prewriting Strategies?

 Have you ever written notes on a napkin while sitting in a cafe?
 If so, then you also participated in the prewriting process.
 It was interesting to create good material for a project and research to attract readers’ attention.
 The process itself is not difficult, but try to devote as much time as possible, not miss important details, and rush to nothing.

 Our goal in this article on prewriting is to help students decide on a strategy to create engaging writing.
-We want you to be proud of your essay and prepare information as accessible to everyone as possible.
+We want you to be proud of your essay writing and prepare information as accessible to everyone as possible.

 Also, note that the strategies are different.
 If the first strategy may suit the student, but the second is not, choose the one closest to you and not listen to other classmates’ opinions.
 Don’t be discouraged if you can’t find a strategy right away, as it takes practice.
 But it’s still worth trying.
 Usually, students have a lot of ideas after applying the strategy.
 Follow the instructions carefully.